cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

 #### Provisioning an ECR instance

 At this time cloud.gov does not have an ECR service broker.
 The ECR instance will need to be configured elsewhere.
-For information how Federalist manages its ECR service visit the [federalist-infra repository](https://github.com/18f/federalist-infra).
+For information how Pages manages its ECR service visit the [federalist-infra repository](https://github.com/18f/federalist-infra).

 #### Provisioning an SQS queue
 At this time cloud.gov does not have an SQS service broker.
 The SQS queue will need to be configured elsewhere.

-### Deploy Federalist application components
+### Deploy Pages application components

 #### Deploy federalist web

 For information how to deploy this app visit the [federalist repository](https://github.com/18f/federalist).

-##### Federalist External Domain
+##### Pages External Domain

-Federalist uses an [external domain service provided by cloud.gov]({{ site.baseurl }}/docs/services/external-domain-service/) which brokers a Cloudfront Distribution to route traffic from the public domain to the application.
+Pages uses an [external domain service provided by cloud.gov]({{ site.baseurl }}/docs/services/external-domain-service/) which brokers a Cloudfront Distribution to route traffic from the public domain to the application.
 To create such a service, run the following while targeting the appropriate space in cloud.gov:

 ```shell
 cf create-service external-domain domain-with-cdn federalist-route -c '{